One Reason Lower Income Students Don’t Attend College (And What To Do About It)

 Many students have parents who are able to streamline the enrollment process.
 Affluent parents often shoulder much of the administration behind enrollment since in many cases they have done it before, or they can hire support to help.
 They know what to do, and they have the financial and other resources to handle the obstacles.

 Low-income parents cannot always offer the same luxury.
-Fewer than 1 out of 3 low-income kids have a parent who enrolled in college.
-Many do not have access to an adult who has been through the enrollment process.
+According to the National Center for Children in Poverty, fewer than four out of every 10 (39%) low-income kids have a parent who finished at least some college.
 They may have no one to provide guidance or even assurance that they are on the right path.

 Castleman and Page, two researchers who had looked into summer melt, thought that not having a guide who has been through the process before could be the most significant problem.
 To test this, they had counselors reach out to a group of randomly selected college-bound students during the summer.
 Then, they compared this intervention group with a control group who received no outreach.